Salesforce Blockchain enables code-free blockchain networks, workflows, and apps

-San Francisco software giant Saleforce gave blockchain technology a ringing endorsement today at TrailheaDX 19, its fourth annual developer conference.
-There, it unveiled Salesforce Blockchain, a low-code platform that lets companies create blockchain networks, workflows, and apps which facilitate the sharing of verified, distributed data sets across partner and third-party networks.
+San Francisco software giant Salesforce gave blockchain technology a ringing endorsement today at TrailheaDX 19, its fourth annual developer conference.
+There, it unveiled Salesforce Blockchain, a low-code platform that lets companies create blockchain networks, workflows, and apps that facilitate the sharing of verified, distributed data sets across partner and third-party networks.

 As Salesforce president and chief product officer Bret Taylor explained during a conference call with reporters, blockchain delivers a distributed ledger that saves, traces, and authenticates data across decentralized network nodes, ensuring the integrity of transactions.
 It has its origins in cryptocurrency, but blockchain technology has been applied in recent years to asset tracking, credentialing, and goods and services verification.